-- A. According to Moscotti, some people having trouble receiving love. - B. The final key to a balanced life, according to Moscotti, is the ability to play. - C. According to Moscotti, there are four keys to a balanced life. - D. The first key to a balanced life, according to Moscotti, is the ability to work well.
+- a.
+The first key to a balanced life, according to Moscotti, is the ability to work well. - b.
+According to Moscotti, some people having trouble receiving love. - c.
+The final key to a balanced life, according to Moscotti, is the ability to play. - d.
+According to Moscotti, there are four keys to a balanced life.